-After landing in Budapest, we got stuck in the passport control line in the airport for over an hour, and ended up chatting with an American expat living in Budapest.
+After landing in Budapest, Hungary, we got stuck in the passport control line in the airport for over an hour, and ended up chatting with an American expat living in Budapest.
 Seizing the opportunity, we hit him up for a few local recommendations.
 His main advice was to break out of the Pest side of the city and explore the Buda Hills.
-As we were here for a full week, we did just that.
+We spent plenty of time on the more popular Pest side of the city, visiting places that top most lists of the ten best things to do in Budapest, and eating our way through Budapest’s Jewish Quarter.
+After fully exploring the Pest side, we headed over to the Buda side.
 Here’s our favorite things to do in Budapest, on the Buda side!

 Buda Castle District

 The castle district is probably on everyone’s to-do list, for good reason.
+So many of the best things to do in Budapest are over in the Buda Castle District.
 Here you have Buda Castle, Matthias Church, and Fisherman’s Bastion all within a short walk of each other.

 The museum also houses a small collection of works by big name artists like Raphael, El Greco, Frans Hals, and Monet.

 As part of your museum entrance, you can go to the top of the dome.
-Budapest is full of amazing lookouts, and here you get sweeping views of the Danube and the Pest side of the city.
+Budapest is full of amazing lookouts, and this is one of the best views in Budapest.
+Here you get sweeping views of the Danube and the Pest side of the city.

 Similar to the castle, a place of worship has been on this site since Medieval times.
 With destruction from wars and occupations over the centuries, the structure has gone through many revisions with the most recent restoration completed in 2013.
 My favorite part was the multi-colored, patterned roof made with Zsolnay ceramic tiles.

-Directly in front of the church on the hill’s edge is Fisherman’s Bastion, supposedly named for the fishermen responsible for defending this stretch of the bank against invaders in the Middle Ages.
+Fisherman’s Bastion is one place you cannot miss when you go to Budapest!
+Directly in front of the Matthias Church on the hill’s edge is Fisherman’s Bastion, supposedly named for the fishermen responsible for defending this stretch of the bank against invaders in the Middle Ages.
 This white stone fairytale terrace topped with seven turrets is swarmed with visitors snapping shots of the panoramic views of the Danube, Margaret Island, Pest and Gellért Hill.
-The main level balconies are free, while it costs 700 Forint to venture up to the top of the turrets.
+The main level balconies are free, but it costs 700 Forint to venture up to the top of the turrets.
 At the Gozsdu Antique Market, I picked up a 1920s postcard of Fisherman’s Bastion.
 It was fun to think of the sender walking up the same steps and enjoying the same views.

 Castle Hill Funicular